The Best Ways to Get Local Currency in a Foreign Country

 When you travel to a foreign country, one of the most important things to consider is how to get the local currency.
 While there may be some places that will accept your country’s currency, it’s usually best to use local money.
 Make sure that you look up the preferred currency for the country you are visiting because some places prefer a different currency than their own.
 But then there’s the question of where is the best place to get local currency.

 Occasionally, hotels will offer currency exchange services at the front desk.
-This can be a convenient option, but usually they will be a couple of points off from the interbank exchange rate.
-Also, they typically only offer this service to hotel guest and will not exchange large sums of money.
+This can be a convenient option, but usually, they will be a couple of points off from the interbank exchange rate.
+Also, they typically only offer this service to hotel guests and will not exchange large sums of money.

 Surprisingly, many casinos offer very fair exchange rates.
 This is probably because they will more than likely get it all back anyway, but that’s a different story.
 The exchange rate at casinos most times will not be quite the interbank rate, but it’s usually fairly close.